aws-samples/swift-chat/README.md

      "region": "us-west-2"
    }'
    ```
-   This API is used to implement streaming conversations, and it only returns the text required for
+   This API is used to implement streaming conversations, and it only returns the text and token usage for display.
-   display.

    The `messages` under body fully complies with the messages structure specification in Amazon
    Bedrock [converse stream](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/bedrock-runtime/client/converse_stream.html)